Dayne-Game/10012650-5211-assign3/README.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 `

-You will then need to input your computer password prompt at `Password: 🔑.
+You will then need to input your computer password prompt at `Password: 🔑`.
 Than wait until homebrew is installed.

 When homebrew is installed you can enter `brew -v` to see its version, by doing this also shows you that homebrew has successfully installed on your computer.

+***When you install Homebrew.
+Homebrew installs Xcode Command Line tools.
+Which installs Git, so you don't need to install git.***

 ### Step 2: Installing VSCode
 Once Homebrew is installed copy and paste this command `brew cask install visual-studio-code` into the terminal and press enter.
 VSCode should start installing.